Hontiris1/IPPing/README.md

 # IPPing
-This script will ping every IP on a txt document, and report data for each individual IP.
+This script main purpose is to ping every IP on a txt file, and report data for each individual IP.

 *Future Updates*